 The Daimler truck was a welcome guest in Paris, too.
 Gottlieb Daimler undertook the long journey to vibrant Paris to publicise his new product at the world exhibition.
 There, an automobile show was held in the Tuileries park, following a contest organised by the Automobile Association of France on the subject of "motorised vehicles for city travel"; at the exhibition, Gottlieb Daimler presented his new five-tonner and a four-horsepower-strong belt-driven vehicle.

 "Huge crowds of people, many vehicles of all kinds and our truck are very popular," Gottlieb Daimler's wife Lina noted with satisfaction in June 1898.

 The Daimler Manufacturing Company (DMFG) was an American production company from 1898 to 1907.
 From 1888 to 1898, the company was known as the Daimler Motor Company (DMC), founded as part of a partnership between Gottlieb Daimler of the Daimler-Motoren-Gesellschaft and William Steinway of the piano manufacturers Steinway & Sons.
 The company, with its headquarters in Long Island City, Queens, New York City, close to the headquarters of Steinway in Astoria, sold Daimler engines for yachts and launches as well as for commercial vehicles such as buses and trucks.

 In detail, the almost complete range of the DMG in 1905 comprised: light vans with three payload classes from 500 kg 1000 kg to 1500 kg payload, powered by two-cylinder engines with eight to sixteen hp.
-Four-cylinder engines with 16 to 35 hp powered the heavy-duty class with two to five tonnes payload.
+Four-cylinder engines with 16 to 35 hp powered the heavy-duty class with 2- to 5-ton payload.

 Originally posted on Work Truck Online